Frequently Asked Questions

 What information do I need to submit with my entry?

 Basically, you need to submit all the details you put into your council or local authority when submitting plans for approval.
 All entries need to contain:

-- Sixty word description of project
+- a sixty word description of project

-- List and description of materials use
+- list and description of materials use

-- High resolution images of the project.
+- high resolution images of the project.

 How should my entry be submitted?

 Your entry doesn’t have to be complicated or ‘flashy’ to be in the running to win.
 You do need to ensure that you address the criteria and information required for the category you have entered.
-See the checklists in the Entrants Information Booklet.
+See the checklists in the entrants information booklet.